EBRI's Retirement Research and Data

 Since 2003, EBRI has used this national model to produce micro-simulation analyses of retirement income adequacy focused on several measures of interest to plan sponsors, service providers, and public policy researchers.

-- Combines publicly available government data with information based on administrative records from more than 26 million participants in 100,000 DC plans, holding $1.92 in assets
+- Combines publicly available government data with information based on administrative records from more than 27 million participants in 110,000 DC plans, holding $2.0 trillion in assets.

-- The EBRI HSA database includes data on 5.4 million accounts with total assets of $11.4 billion.
-This proprietary Database includes participant-level, administrative data on individual and employer contributions, distributions, beginning and end-of- year account balances, and investment activity.
+- The EBRI HSA Database includes data on 5.9 million accounts with total assets of $13.4 billion.
+This proprietary database includes participant-level, administrative data on individual and employer contributions, distributions, beginning and end-of- year account balances, and investment activity.

 - EBRI collects data from various plan sponsors to conduct research on innovative approaches that employers use to provide health benefits to workers.